confluentinc/examples/clients/cloud/README.md

 ## Confluent Cloud and Confluent Cloud Schema Registry

-The following subset includes examples with Confluent Cloud Schema Registry and Avro data:
+The following subset includes examples with Confluent Schema Registry and Avro data:

 |                                   |                                                 |                                   |
 |:---------------------------------:|:-----------------------------------------------:|:---------------------------------:|